This post has been updated on June 15, 2020; for the most up-to-date information on Dynamics 365 offers, see Microsoft offers.

 Reach out for assistance

 We’re here to support you during the global health crisis.
-Please contact your Microsoft sales representative to activate the six-month offers mentioned above, or for specific guidance to help you solve business-critical challenges.
+Please contact your Microsoft sales representative or contact our sales team via chat, phone, or email for specific guidance to help you solve business-critical challenges.